BetweenWalls/Feather/README.md

 * regular arrows/bolts
 * regular gloves, boots, belts
 * regular 1-socket items
+* regular daggers that can't have more than 1 socket
+* regular bows/crossbows with 5 sockets
-* skill-capable regular items without skills
+* regular skill-capable items without skills

 ## Installation
 Follow the [wiki instructions](https://pathofdiablo.com/wiki/index.php?title=List_of_Loot_Filters#How_to_Use) and use this link: